algosup/2024-2025-project-2-serious-game-team-8/.github/ISSUE_TEMPLATE/card_design_review_template.md

 #### **Accuracy and Clarity of Content**

 - [ ] Are the card’s instructions or descriptions clear and accurate?
-- [ ] Are there any spelling, grammar, or factual errors in the text?
+- [ ] Is the text free of any spelling, grammar, or factual errors in the text?
 - [ ] Does the content support the intended gameplay mechanics or narrative?

 #### **Physical Usability**